Mental Health Facilities Glenside, PA

 Salisbury Behavioral Health Llc Dba Pahrtners Deaf Services

 Salisbury Behavioral Health Llc Dba Pahrtners Deaf Services is a mental health treatment center in Glenside, PA, located at 614 North Easton Road, 19038 zip code area.
 Salisbury Behavioral Health Llc Dba Pahrtners Deaf Services provides outpatient treatment and partial hospitalization/day treatment.
-Salisbury Behavioral Health Llc Dba Pahrtners Deaf Services offers individual psychotherapy, cognitive behavioral therapy and psychotropic medication to children / adolescents, seniors 65 or older and adults.
-Salisbury Behavioral Health Llc Dba Pahrtners Deaf Services also supports people with serious mental illness, people with trauma and seniors or older adults.
-Additional services at Salisbury Behavioral Health Llc Dba Pahrtners Deaf Services consist of family psychoeducation, psychosocial rehabilitation services and intensive case management.
+Salisbury Behavioral Health Llc Dba Pahrtners Deaf Services offers psychotropic medication, couples/family therapy and group therapy to young adults, seniors 65 or older and adults.
+Salisbury Behavioral Health Llc Dba Pahrtners Deaf Services also supports people with trauma, people with serious mental illness and seniors or older adults.
+Additional services at Salisbury Behavioral Health Llc Dba Pahrtners Deaf Services consist of psychosocial rehabilitation services, family psychoeducation and intensive case management.

 Carson Valley Childrens Aid Residential Treatment Programs - 1.9 miles from Glenside, PA

 Carson Valley Childrens Aid Residential Treatment Programs is a mental health clinic in Flourtown, Pennsylvania, located at 1419 Bethlehem Pike, 19031.
 Carson Valley Childrens Aid Residential Treatment Programs offers residential treatment.
-Carson Valley Childrens Aid Residential Treatment Programs provides activity therapy, couples/family therapy and individual psychotherapy to children / adolescents.
+Carson Valley Childrens Aid Residential Treatment Programs provides cognitive behavioral therapy, trauma therapy and couples/family therapy to children / adolescents.
 Carson Valley Childrens Aid Residential Treatment Programs also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Carson Valley Childrens Aid Residential Treatment Programs include family psychoeducation, psychosocial rehabilitation services and education services.
+Some other services provided by Carson Valley Childrens Aid Residential Treatment Programs include family psychoeducation, education services and case management.

 Chestnut Hill Hospital Company Llc Tower Health - 2.4 miles from Glenside, PA

 Chestnut Hill Hospital Company Llc Tower Health is a mental health facility in Philadelphia, PA, located at 8835 Germantown Avenue, in the 19118 zip code.
 Chestnut Hill Hospital Company Llc Tower Health provides hospital inpatient treatment.
-Chestnut Hill Hospital Company Llc Tower Health provides behavior modification, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older.
-Chestnut Hill Hospital Company Llc Tower Health also supports LGBT, seniors or older adults and people with trauma.
-Some other services available at Chestnut Hill Hospital Company Llc Tower Health include chronic disease/illness management, case management and psychosocial rehabilitation services.
+Chestnut Hill Hospital Company Llc Tower Health provides group therapy, cognitive behavioral therapy and activity therapy to seniors 65 or older.
+Chestnut Hill Hospital Company Llc Tower Health also supports people with HIV or AIDS, people with PTSD and veterans.
+Some other services available at Chestnut Hill Hospital Company Llc Tower Health include mentoring/peer support/consumer-run services, psychosocial rehabilitation services and case management.

 Brooke Glen Behavioral Hospital - 3.1 miles from Glenside, PA

 Brooke Glen Behavioral Hospital is one of mental health facilities in Fort Washington, Pennsylvania, located at 7170 Lafayette Avenue, 19034 zip code.
 Brooke Glen Behavioral Hospital provides hospital inpatient treatment.
-Brooke Glen Behavioral Hospital provides trauma therapy, activity therapy and group therapy to seniors 65 or older, young adults and adults.
-Brooke Glen Behavioral Hospital also supports people with PTSD, clients referred from the court/judicial system and people with serious mental illness.
-Additional services provided at Brooke Glen Behavioral Hospital include education services, mentoring/peer support/consumer-run services and suicide prevention services.
+Brooke Glen Behavioral Hospital provides activity therapy, cognitive behavioral therapy and dialectical behavior therapy to young adults, adults and children / adolescents.
+Brooke Glen Behavioral Hospital also supports people with PTSD, people with serious mental illness and military families.
+Additional services provided at Brooke Glen Behavioral Hospital include suicide prevention services, mentoring/peer support/consumer-run services and education services.

 Wedge Medical Center - 3.7 miles from Glenside, PA

 Wedge Medical Center is a mental health clinic in Philadelphia, PA, located at 6701 North Broad Street, 19126 zip code area.
 Wedge Medical Center provides outpatient treatment.
-Wedge Medical Center offers individual psychotherapy, trauma therapy and couples/family therapy to adults, children / adolescents and young adults.
-Wedge Medical Center also supports children/adolescents with serious emotional disturbance, transitional age young adults and LGBT.
+Wedge Medical Center offers psychotropic medication, integrated dual diagnosis disorder treatment and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Wedge Medical Center also supports seniors or older adults, people with HIV or AIDS and people with trauma.
 Additional services offered at Wedge Medical Center include mentoring/peer support/consumer-run services, family psychoeducation and court-ordered outpatient treatment.

 Merakey Philadephia Germantown Recovery Community - 4.5 miles from Glenside, PA

 Merakey Philadephia Germantown Recovery Community is a mental health treatment clinic in Philadelphia, Pennsylvania, located at 20-30 Armat Street, in the 19144 zip code.
 Merakey Philadephia Germantown Recovery Community provides outpatient treatment.
-Merakey Philadephia Germantown Recovery Community provides group therapy, individual psychotherapy and trauma therapy to seniors 65 or older, adults and young adults.
+Merakey Philadephia Germantown Recovery Community provides group therapy, trauma therapy and psychotropic medication to young adults, adults and seniors 65 or older.
 Merakey Philadephia Germantown Recovery Community also supports people with serious mental illness and seniors or older adults.
-Additional services provided by Merakey Philadephia Germantown Recovery Community consist of education services, diet and exercise counseling and housing services.
+Additional services provided by Merakey Philadephia Germantown Recovery Community consist of supported employment, housing services and mentoring/peer support/consumer-run services.

 Albert Einstein Medical Center Outpatient Behavioral Health - 4.8 miles from Glenside, PA